Interstellar dust production, destruction and effects of dust depletion in galaxies: Summary and Conclusions

-In Sect. \ref{sec_howdust}, I discussed the main effects of interstellar dust on the abundances measured in high-redshift galaxies.
-Past studies of the chemical abundance pattern measured in the absorptions spectra of distant QSOs turned out to carry precious information on dust at high redshift.
-A significant deal of work in this field have evidenced the presece of considerable amounts of dust in high-redshift systems found along the lines of sight of QSOs.
-This achievement was mostly due to the collection and study of a large number of interlopers known as Damped Lyman alpha (DLAs) absorbers, recognizeable for the deep absorption lines visible in the spectra, indicating the presence of large HI reservoirs.
-These systems were normally identified as 'normal' (i.e. not too much intense or, in some cases, similar to the Milky Way) star-forming galaxies that were intercepted by the radiation emitted by the QSOs.
+In Section \ref{sec_howdust}, I discussed the main effects of interstellar dust on the abundances measured in high-redshift galaxies.
+Past studies of the chemical abundance pattern measured in the absorption spectra of distant QSOs turned out to carry precious information on dust at high redshift.
+A significant deal of work in this field have evidenced the presence of considerable amounts of dust in high-redshift systems found along the lines of sight of QSOs.
+This achievement was mostly due to the collection and study of a large number of interlopers known as Damped Lyman $\alpha$ absorbers, recognizable for the deep absorption lines visible in the spectra, indicating the presence of large HI reservoirs.
+These systems were normally identified as `normal' (i.e., not too much intense or, in some cases, similar to the Milky Way) star-forming galaxies that were intercepted by the radiation emitted by the QSOs.

 Through a detailed characterisation of the abundance pattern of the gas in distant galaxies, DLAs enabled to confirm the refractory nature of several elements (such as Fe and Si) for which precise estimates of their column density were achievable.
 The conclusion that some elements were depleted by dust grains was possible thanks to the evaluation of the abundance ratios between refractory elements and non-refractory ones, such as Zn, another fundamental element for which precise column density measures were accessible.